Disentangling the Halo: Joint Model for Measurements of the Kinetic Sunyaev-Zeldovich Effect and Galaxy-Galaxy Lensing: Data Availability

 \subsection{Halo Mass}

 As a consequence of the suppression of $\Delta \Sigma$ caused by baryons, as seen in Figure \ref{fig: band_plot} (lower right), neglecting to account for baryons can bias halo mass estimates $M_{\rm halo}$, compared to the true mass \citep[e.g.][]{Debackere_2020, Cromer_2022_Baryons_WL_Mass}.
 This effect is demonstrated in Figure~\ref{fig: b_vs_nb} where we show the posteriors of the halo mass for three analyses of the GGL data: fitting a model that neglects baryons ($f_{\rm b} = 0 \; \rightarrow \; f_{\rm cdm} = 1$) to the GGL data, fitting our model which includes baryons to the same GGL data, and the same, where we jointly analyse GGL with kSZ profile measurements.
 We find that neglecting the impact of baryons lowers our estimate of the halo mass by $\sim 20\%$.
 Including the impact of baryons in the model but only using GGL data inflates our posterior, which is improved by the inclusion of the kSZ measurements.
 That is, a joint analysis of GGL and kSZ can account for the gas parameters, shrinking the width of the posterior back down, while the halo mass estimate undergoes a $\sim 20\%$ shift compared to the no-baryon model.

-We note that our joint kSZ+GGL constraints on $M_{\rm halo}$ are expected to be underestimated by $\lesssim 10 \%$ compared to the mean halo mass of the sample $\langle M_{\rm halo} \rangle = 3 \times 10^{13} \; \rm M_\odot$ likely due to the exclusion of miscentering in our model \citep{Skibba_2011_miscenter, Hoshino_2015_miscenter}.
+Our GGL+Baryons and kSZ+GGL constraints on $M_{\rm halo}$ are consistent with the mean halo mass $\langle M_{\rm halo} \rangle = 3 \times 10^{13} \; \rm M_\odot$ obtained with the SHMR \cite{Schaan_2021_kSZ} at the $1\sigma$ level but our GGL with no baryons constraint on halo mass shifts downward to agree at the $2\sigma$ level.
+We note that our mass estimate could be underestimated by $\lesssim 10 \%$ due to the exclusion of miscentering in our model \citep{Skibba_2011_miscenter, Hoshino_2015_miscenter}.
+In future work we will improve our model by including satellites and accounting for miscentering which will yield an unbiased estimate of the halo mass.

+A crucial step in using kSZ profile measurements as a benchmark for feedback models and simulations is an accurate constraint on the halo mass.
+The halo mass can change both the shape and the amplitude of the kSZ signal as seen in Figure \ref{fig: model}.
+The ratio of kSZ signals modelled with halo masses of $10^{14} \; \rm M_\odot$ and $10^{13} \; \rm M_\odot$ is $\approx 2.1$ at $\theta = 1'$ and grows with increasing $\theta$, plateauing to $\approx 3.3$ at $\theta = 6'$.
+Assuming a certain halo mass estimated from stellar masses is potentially dangerous as stellar masses and SHMR can be biased \citep{Yuan_2021_Assembly_Bias_CMASS, Oyarzun_2024_SHMR_bias}.